The Scale We’re Not Using (But Could Be)

 I propose we agree to use it “off label”!

-What if we used the PPS like an annual skin scan or routine bloodwork?
+What if we used the PPS like an annual skin self-check or personal health review?

 What if we filled it out before appointments, brought it into conversations with our providers (they are already familiar with it), used it with our caregivers and family, and kept a copy of it on the fridge (more on that later).
 Not to predict anything.
 But to notice patterns and changes over time.